Here’s what you need to know:

 Disc may be vulnerable to re-injury because of the factors that contribute to the original herniated discs.
 These include poor posture, lack of muscular stability, sporting and working habits that place large stresses on the discs.
 Therefore, the patient should follow the rehabilitation program set by the Physiotherapist to prevent re-injury.
 This will involve regaining the range of movement in the lumbar spine and strengthening the muscles which stabilise and support the back.

-Wanting more information on bulging disc, Pivotal Motion Physiotherapy can answer all of your questions.
-Located in North Brisbane.
-Call 07 3352 5116 or book an appointment online today!
+Interested to learn more about bulged discs?
+The physiotherapy Brisbane team from Pivotal Motion Physiotherapy can help answer all of your questions.
+Located in Newmarket, North Brisbane, call us on 07 3352 5116 or book an appointment online today!